 Who we are

-The NIHR Oncology TRC is led by Chair Professor Stan Kaye from the NIHR Royal Marsden Biomedical Research Centre (BRC).
+The NIHR Oncology TRC is led by Dr Raj Jena from the NIHR Cambridge Biomedical Research Centre (BRC) alongside Professor Stan Kaye, Emeritus Chair from the NIHR Royal Marsden BRC

-This map demonstrates some of the key oncology centres based across the UK (listed below) which are part of this Collaboration.
+This map shows the oncology centres based across England (listed below) which are part of this Collaboration.

 - Bristol Biomedical Research Centre